cogentcore/core/tensor/README.md

 ## Basic and Advanced Indexing

-NumPy distinguishes between _basic indexing_ (using a single index or sliced ranges of indexes along each dimension) versus _advanced indexing_ (using an array of indexes or bools) indexing.
+NumPy distinguishes between _basic indexing_ (using a single index or sliced ranges of indexes along each dimension) versus _advanced indexing_ (using an array of indexes or bools).
 Basic indexing returns a **view** into the original data (where changes to the view directly affect the underlying type), while advanced indexing returns a **copy**.

 However, rather confusingly (per this [stack overflow question](https://stackoverflow.com/questions/15691740/does-assignment-with-advanced-indexing-copy-array-data)), you can do direct assignment through advanced indexing (more on this below):
 ```Python